siyambn/CstClubDPI/README.md

 4. You may need to grant permission to "Install from Unknown Sources" in your device settings.
 ## Project Structure

-* `WelcomeActivity.kt`: Handles the initial splash screen and navigation to the main app. [cite: 11, 12]
+* `WelcomeActivity.kt`: Handles the initial splash screen and navigation to the main app.
-* `MainActivity.kt`: Contains and manages the WebView, its settings, and navigation. [cite: 1, 2, 3, 4, 5, 6, 7, 8, 9]
+* `MainActivity.kt`: Contains and manages the WebView, its settings, and navigation.
-* `activity_welcome.xml`: Defines the layout for the welcome screen. [cite: 13, 14, 15]
+* `activity_welcome.xml`: Defines the layout for the welcome screen.
-* `activity_main.xml`: Defines the layout for the main screen with WebView and ProgressBar. [cite: 10]
+* `activity_main.xml`: Defines the layout for the main screen with WebView and ProgressBar.
-* `AndroidManifest.xml`: Declares app components, permissions (like Internet), and sets the launcher activity. [cite: 16, 17, 18]
+* `AndroidManifest.xml`: Declares app components, permissions (like Internet), and sets the launcher activity.